putuoka/c4it-blog/content/posts/2018/002-nodejs-vs-npm-vs-angular/article.md

 Angular is a framework based on JavaScript that makes it easy to build applications for the web.
 Often you'll see Angular applications written in Typescript, a modern class-oriented language based on JavaScript.
 The result is the same: Typescript is compiled into JavaScript, so they are interchangeable.
 Well, at least the latest versions of JS, because types and decorators are required in order to, respectively, use _dependency injection_ and set metadata.

 Being based on JavaScript - guess what? - it fits perfectly with Node.js.
 And of course, NPM, which allows you to download JavaScript packages to include in the project.

+_This article first appeared on [Code4IT](https://www.code4it.dev/)_

 ## Wrapping up